 Term Limits: "...each director may hold office for a term of three years...no member of the board may serve for more than two consecutive terms, after which an interval of one year must elapse before the same member may be reappointed."

 Many libraries have multiple service areas either through contracts or joint library mergers.
 Libraries that have been established as "city-county" libraries or "merged" libraries have different board requirements; they are outlined in NDCC §40-38-11.

 Trustee Appointment: "...appoint a single joint library board to govern public library services..."

 Number of Trustees: "The method of representation on the joint library board...shall be determined in the agreement.
 Provided, the joint library board shall consist of an equal number of appointees from each party to the agreement and, in any case, shall consist of not less than five members nor more than eleven members."

 Term Limits: "...no member of the board shall serve for more than two consecutive three-year terms, after which an interval of one year must elapse before the same member may be reappointed."

 "All vacancies on the board...must be reported by the board to the governing body of the municipality or the board of county commissioners...and must be filled thereby.
 An appointment to fill an unexpired term may be for the residue of the term only." —NDCC §40-38-03 #2.

 A vacancy on the board can occur in several ways:

 In order to fill a vacancy on the board, another eligible trustee will need to be appointed by the governing body.
 This trustee will complete the remainder of the vacant term.
-That term will be considered their first term, and due to the constraints laid out in §40-38-03 (quoted above), they will only be able to serve one more 3-year term before leaving the board.
+After the partial term, they will still be eligible for 2 consecutive 3-year terms.